RAVANv2/Skin_Cancer_detection_AGBI/README.md

 ### Step 3.
 Slect the unzipped folder and build the sdk

 ### Step 4.
-Now plugin in your device and enable debugging developer settings
+Now plugin in your device and enable debugging from developer settings

 ### Step 5.
 Click on the build and install apk on your mobile device.